Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. tip: when the *Patient* box is selected (see green rectangle highlighted in the previous figure), it is possible to search the patient by surname: just start typing the patient you want.

-How to delete appointment series for the study patients
+How to delete appointment series
 ===========================================================

+In order to easily delete appointment series, you can navigate to **Appointments** > **Delete appointment series**, under the *Study patients* section.

+Here, you need to select the schedule used to book the appointments and the patient.
+You will also have the option to delete only future appointments (for example, if the patient drops out from the study) or all the appointments .

 .. image:: AppDel.png